MartaFuentesF/CNN_youth_faces_vs_adult_faces/README.md

 Data preparation was done using two approaches.
 The successful approach is outlined below, with a description of the unsuccessful attempt provided as an addendum for those interested in the detailed process.

-The process used is from ['a repository on github.com'] and is copyrighted: Copyright 2018 The TensorFlow Authors.
+The process used is from [a repository on github]('https://github.com/tensorflow/docs/blob/master/site/en/tutorials/images/classification.ipynb') and is copyrighted: Copyright 2018 The TensorFlow Authors.
 In order to use Keras' `image_dataset_from_directory()` function, a 'data_dir' directory was created; it contains the directories 'POR' (portraits of adults) and 'PLP' (portraits of youth).
 Using the process described in the cited source, training and validation datasets were created as 'train_ds' and 'val_ds,' each having a `validation_split` of 0.2.
 The result output is as follows:

     - Found 14633 files belonging to 2 classes.
     - Using 11707 files for training.